Atlanta's WSB Breaks $2 Million Barrier During 24th Care-a-Thon - Radio Ink

-Cox Media Group Atlanta’s WSB (WSB-AM/WSBB) set a new milestone for its annual Care-a-thon for the Aflac Cancer and Blood Disorders Center at Children’s Healthcare of Atlanta, achieved a record-breaking $2,011,402 in pledges this year.
+Cox Media Group Atlanta’s WSB (WSB-AM/WSBB) set a new milestone for its annual Care-a-thon for the Aflac Cancer and Blood Disorders Center at Children’s Healthcare of Atlanta, achieved a record-breaking $2,037,439 in pledges this year and counting.

 The WSB Care-a-thon replaced the station’s regular programming of political talk on July 25 and 26, featuring current WSB hosts Chris Chandler, Eric Von Haessler, and Mark Arum, along with former station talent Clark Howard and the recently retired Scott Slade, who originally conceived the Care-a-thon.